Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 chmod 600 /swap_file

-Enable swap area using mkswap command.
+Enable swap area using the mkswap command.

 mkswap /swap_file